 The exposure took place most likely while removing the contaminated lagging, which was necessary during repairs.
 Another cause is that they were assigned to work in rooms located below the deck where there was a lot of equipment built with asbestos.
 The air in these rooms was not at all ventilated, so the inhalation of asbestos dust was extremely facile.

 A pipefitter is not assigned to work only on a ship.
-Other responsibilities include working in shipyards, where the duties are almost the same and the risk of exposure is even more present.
-Quoting Ulysses C., pipefitter on several shipyards including the Hunters Point Naval Shipyard: "I remember that I had to mix loose asbestos with water to cover the pipes with the asbestos paste in order to make the insulation."
+Other responsibilities include working in shipyards, where the duties are almost the same, and the risk of exposure is even more present.
+Quoting Ulysses C., pipefitter in several shipyards, including the Hunters Point Naval Shipyard: "I remember that I had to mix loose asbestos with water to cover the pipes with the asbestos paste in order to make the insulation."
 He was diagnosed in 1999 with lung cancer stage 3 caused by asbestos exposure.